-The following table sets forth all compensation paid during the Company's three most recently completed fiscal years in respect of the individuals who were, during the fiscal year ended December 31, 2012, Named Executive Officers of the Company.
-None of the Named Executive Officers received any "share-based awards" or any non-equity long term incentive plan pay grants in 2012.
-The Company does not have a pension plan.
+The following table sets forth all compensation paid by the Company or a subsidiary of the Company during the Company's three most recently completed fiscal years in respect of the individuals who were, during the fiscal year ended December 31, 2013, Named Executive Officers of the Company.
+None of the Named Executive Officers received any "share-based awards" or any non-equity long term incentive plan pay grants in 2013.